datanav/docs/technical/customwebshop-businesscentral.rst

 CustomWebshop to BusinessCentral Dataflow
 =========================================

-Generated: 2024-09-11 08:38:15
+Generated: 2024-09-11 08:49:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from CustomWebshop to BusinessCentral.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Custom Customer to Businesscentral Companies
+CustomWebshop Customer to Business Companies
 --------------------------------------------
-Every Custom Customer will be synchronized with a Businesscentral Companies.
+Every CustomWebshop Customer will be synchronized with a Business Companies.

-Once a link between a Custom Customer and a Businesscentral Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a CustomWebshop Customer and a Business Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Custom Customer and a Businesscentral Companies:
+The following properties are synchronized between a CustomWebshop Customer and a Business Companies:

 .. list-table::
    :header-rows: 1

-   * - Custom Customer Property
+   * - CustomWebshop Customer Property
-     - Businesscentral Companies Property
+     - Business Companies Property
-     - Businesscentral Data Type
+     - Business Data Type

 CustomWebshop Customer to BusinessCentral Customers company